slack/ignite18/lab/05-extend-aks-with-aci.md

 When using the Virtual Kubelet provider for Azure Container Instances, both Linux and Windows containers can be scheduled on a container instance as if it is a standard Kubernetes node.
 This configuration allows you to take advantage of both the capabilities of Kubernetes and the management value and cost benefit of container instances.

+## virtual nodes in AKS [Optional]

+To be part of the virtual node private preview please fill out this form: aka.ms/aks-virtual-node-preview-sign-up

 Install the ACI to Kubernetes connector using the az CLI:
 ```
 az aks install-connector -n ignite18 -g ignite18